Franco Nero: Career

 In 2010, Nero appeared in the film Letters to Juliet with Redgrave.
 In 2011, he appeared as a guest star on the season 13 premiere episode of Law & Order: Special Victims Unit.
 His character, although Italian, was based on Dominique Strauss-Kahn.
 In the same year, he received a star on the Italian Walk of Fame in Toronto, Ontario, Canada.

 In 2012, Nero made a cameo appearance in the film Django Unchained in one scene alongside Jamie Foxx, who stars as Django Freeman in the film.
 Nero, playing the original Django, questions Foxx's Django about how his name is spelled, and asks him to spell it, referencing a scene from Nero's role as Django in the original Django film.
 Upon learning that their names are spelled the same way, Nero's Django says "I know" to Foxx's Django.

 In 2016 and 2017, he interpreted Gabriele Tinti's poetry, giving voice to the masterpieces in the National Roman Museum.

 Nero appears in the dark comedy feature film The Immortalist in 2020, along with Sherilyn Fenn, Paul Rodriguez, Aries Spears and Jeff DuJardin, directed by Vlad Kozlov.

 In June 2024, principal photography was completed on The Estate, a feature drama, executive produced by Nero, his wife Vanessa Redgrave, and son Carlo Gabriel Nero.
 The film is written and directed by his son, and stars Nero and Vanessa Redgrave.

-In May 2025, Nero joined the cast of Bertrand Mandico's upcoming film Roma elastica.
+In May 2025, Nero joined the cast of Bertrand Mandico's upcoming film Roma Elastica.

+He was given a star on the Hollywood Walk of Fame in 2026.